 Before deciding to move forward with a personal injury lawsuit, people who are injured in traffic collisions in the state of Georgia generally have many questions.
-The experienced attorneys here at Hasner Law, PC, in Atlanta, are often asked:
+The experienced car accident attorneys here at Hasner Law, PC, in Atlanta, are often asked:

 “Can I be compensated for pre-existing conditions after a car accident?”

 We always want our friends and neighbors in the City of Atlanta to be as well-informed as possible.
 As such, we have endeavored to provide a thorough answer to this common question below.

 In the context of personal injury law, pre-existing conditions can be broadly defined as any injury, illness, or health issue that affected the victim at some point before they were involved in an accident.
 Some common pre-existing conditions include:

 - Previously fractured bones

 According to the Centers for Medicare and Medicaid Services (CMS), as many as 129 million non-elderly Americans have some kind of pre-existing health condition.